adeep/bitwarden_reddit/cannot_login.md

 ## Application hangs or crashes, or otherwise acts inexplicably

-If this Bitwarden client consistently crashes or has other inexplicable behavior, consider doing a full uninstall and reinstall.
+If a Bitwarden client consistently crashes or has other inexplicable behavior, consider doing a full uninstall and reinstall.

 ⚠️ Beware that uninstalling the Bitwarden mobile app, desktop app and browser extension will make those apps